 Set forth below is a line graph comparing the cumulative total stockholder return (stock price appreciation plus dividends) on our Class A Common Stock with the cumulative total return of the S&P 500 Index, a market-weighted index of publicly traded peers used in last year's report (the "Old Peer Group"), and a market-weighted index of a new peer group of publicly traded peers (the "New Peer Group") for the period from December 31, 2006 through December 31, 2011.
 The graph assumes that \$100 was invested in each of the Class A Common Stock, the S&P 500 Index, and each of the indexes of publicly traded peers on December 31, 2006 and that all dividends were reinvested.
 We have omitted Alberto Culver Co. from our New Peer Group.
 Alberto Culver Co. was removed because it was acquired in 2011 and is no longer publicly traded.
-We have added the following companies to our New Peer Group: Nature's Sunshine Products, Inc., Weight Watchers International, Inc., Mannatech, Inc. and Elizabeth Arden, Inc., because we believe these companies operate in industries and product categories: Avon Products, Inc., Estee Lauder, Tupperware Corporation, Herbalife LTD., USANA Health Sciences, Inc., Nature's Sunshine Products, Inc., Weight Watchers International, Inc. and Elizabeth Arden, Inc.
+We have added the following companies to our New Peer Group: Nature's Sunshine Products, Inc., Weight Watchers International, Inc., Mannatech, Inc. and Elizabeth Arden, Inc., because we believe these companies operate in industries and product categories that are similar to ours.
+The New Peer Group consists of the following companies, which compete in our industry and product categories: Avon Products, Inc., Estee Lauder, Tupperware Corporation, Herbalife LTD., USANA Health Sciences, Inc., Nature's Sunshine Products, Inc., Weight Watchers International, Inc., Mannatech, Inc. and Elizabeth Arden, Inc.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN Among Nu Skin Enterprises, Inc., the S&P 500 Index, Old Peer Group, and New Peer Group
+COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN

+Among Nu Skin Enterprises, Inc., the S&P 500 Index, Old Peer Group, and New Peer Group